Gospel singer and preacher Bill Dunn was 'All Shook up' by a song from the King

 At one time he was a guitar singer with the Monarchs - which included George and with whom Van was associated.
 But he was forbidden from touring Germany with them as his father insisted he finish his painting apprenticeship.

-In 1964, when in his late teens, Buddy Harrison asked him to be a fronting vocalist for his band, The Gamblers.
+In 1964, when in his late teens, Billy Harrison asked him to be a fronting vocalist for his band, The Gamblers.

 "They reformed as 'Them' and within three months they were appearing on Top of the Pops."